inspiredlabs/cwb.us.org/README.md

 ### A reliable & accountable supplier

-In a perfect world, your **bandwidth** should be focused on making business decisions about your charity – rather than thinking about technology.
-Here, I aim to derisk tech for you and you can always ask for clarification whenever you need it.
+In a perfect world, your focus should be making business decisions about your charity – rather than thinking about tech.
+Here, I aim to derisk technology for you and offer clarification whenever you need it.

 #### How do we know you be able to deliver?

-Technically, my work is informed by prior design and development for other businesses, including [CWB, UK](https://cwb.org.uk/), National Geographic and other communication-concious  organisations.
+My work is informed by prior design and development for other businesses, including [CWB, UK](https://cwb.org.uk/), National Geographic and other communication-concious  organisations.
 In general, they prioritse a responsible tech-partner over cost.

 Just have a look at one of my recent [reviews](https://www.trustpilot.com/users/637cf2765bc60600112957fc).

-There is no rigid blueprint, **this RFP is just a guide**: when do we know we've covered everything?
-Don't worry.
-When you work with me it's ok to change your mind or develop your idea – it's part of the process!
+There is no rigid blueprint, **this RFP is just a guide**: _when do we know we've covered everything?_ Don't worry.
+When you work with me it's ok to change your mind and develop your idea – it's part of the process!

 > I can make things fit your needs because I have designed my own platform: _flexibility_ is where I shine.